craftingcity/The-Known-World/Prenotes Aug 09 25.md

 	x
 4 - Apes

 They absolutely killed Otto, blew him up even.
-They found the Parents Research, the 3
+They found the Parents Research, the 3 Experimental Genetics Collections books, and a drawing of the Notadeer.
+They returned to their home in [[Coalition City]].

 We leave our heroes on the date of ...
 AF, as they ...